ryanwatkins/pivotmenu/README.md

 NOTES:

 - if there are only two panels, sliding back rather than forward drags the items in the wrong direction.
+- doesnt scroll the correct direction if you click a header too far ahead

-Tested platforms include: Chrome 24+, Safari 6.0.2+, Windows Phone 8.0
+Tested platforms include: Chrome 24+, Safari 6.0.2+, Firefox 17+, Windows Phone 8.0

 Copyright © 2013 Ryan Watkins <ryan@ryanwatkins.net>